JasonJWilliamsNY/2018_nih_datascience_rfi/combined_response.md

 and biomedical research.
 As stated in SPDS Goal 4, NIH as an organization does not have the expertise in Data Science to plan its strategic direction in this area.
-We recommend that if NIH is committed to a transformative strategy for Data Science (and it should be), then the current SPDS should be discarded.
+We recommend that if NIH is committed to a transformative strategy for Data Science (and it should be), the current SPDS should be discarded.
 A Strategic Plan with meaningful goals that promote the thoughtful integration of Data Science with biomedical research representing measurable (not “countable”) impact, together with formal and independent evaluation, should be developed